PavanRangani/docs/docs/prd/legal-entities/foundation.md

 - Allows to download single Foundation.
 - Show PDF icon on the header of Foundation.
 On click, the pdf file will be downloaded.
 - If foundation is terminated then shows termination date at last in general information section.
-- PDF icon won't be applicable when the tab has no records available.

 #### PDF File